Updated: Summer 2020

 I’ve been involved in personal publishing since the mid-1980s and don’t plan on stopping any time soon.
 I prefer free, open, and cheap technologies and I am not a fan of vendor lock-in.

 I like macOS, Linux, and most *nix-based operating systems.
 I’m really not a huge fan of Windows, though I’ll admit Windows 10 is the least terrible version of Windows I’ve used.
 I’ve been using Apple computers since 1980.
 Despite that I try really hard not to be a “fanboy” of Apple, and I tend to criticize much of what they do, especially in the last 10 years.
 I don’t run the “latest and greatest” because I care more about getting things done than being “wowed” by new technology.

 I live in Milwaukee, Wisconsin.
 I (mostly) like it here.
 The winters are cold and unbearable and the summers are hot and unbearable.
-I don’t travel as much as I’d like to, though that’s been improving in recent years with trips to England and Scotland.
+I don’t travel as much as I’d like to, though that’s been improving in recent years with trips to England, Scotland, and Wales.
 (Iceland was put on hold by COVID-19.)
 I also spend time in Maryland.

 If you think you once knew me, or met me, or do know me, or have a question or comment, or whatever, contact me.
 (If you’d like me to come to your event, or party, or rummage sale, just ask.)